ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

  To be able to execute arbitrary code in our vulnerable program we made in Task 1, we need to transfer payload functionality to direct machine instructions.

- This means that we are going to turn code into assembly code, and further transforming it into shellcode.
+ This means that we are going to turn C/C++ code into assembly code, and further transform it into shellcode.
 In the other words, **rewriting** (do not try to generate automatically with gcc for example) previous functionality from A task into IA-32 assembly.
-(Or other instruction set, if system does not support this.)
+(Or other instruction set, if the system does not support this.)

-You can find short introduction to assembly and shellcoding here: https://0x00sec.org/t/linux-shellcoding-part-1-0/289
+You can find a short introduction to assembly and shellcoding here: https://0x00sec.org/t/linux-shellcoding-part-1-0/289

 And some more here:
 http://hackoftheday.securitytube.net/2013/04/demystifying-execve-shellcode-stack.html

 And one post more: https://dhavalkapil.com/blogs/Shellcode-Injection/

-It's possible to this for x86 or x64 machines, but x86 (32 - bit) version is recommended.
+It's possible to do this for x86 or x64 machines, but the x86 (32 - bit) version is recommended.

 Final shellcode could look something like this (but it's probably longer):